Tulare, California: Air

 The City of Tulare owns and operates their own municipal airport, Mefford Field, which has an asphalt runway of 3,914 feet.
 60 private planes are currently based there.

 National/international commercial air service is available from: Fresno (1 hr), Bakersfield (1 hr.
 15 min.), as well as limited commercial service available from Visalia (15 min) and Porterville (40 min).

 Rail

 Tulare is located on the main line of the Union Pacific Railroad.

 Tulare was formerly a station stop on the Visalia District of the Atchison, Topeka and Santa Fe Railway.
 The rail line has since been removed and converted into a Rail trail.

 Bus

 Tulare's Greyhound bus depot offers frequent packages and personnel service to all points in the west.
-The local Tulare InterModal Express offers a "fixed route" schedule in the city, as well as a Dial-A-Ride service.
-Tulare County Area Transit connects Tulare and Delano.
+RIDE Tulare County offers a "fixed route" schedule in the city, as well as a Dial-A-Ride service and micro-transit.
+The service also provides fixed county routes out of town.